teasmade/nest-base/docs/adding-oasis-features.md

 **Notes on DTO Typing**

-- Transformation (oasis-a-to-b) dtos should implement the relevant oasis-feature-interface - this will give us type safety when writing the transformation dto and ensure all fields are present (either excluded or exposed).
+- Transformation (oasis-a-to-b) dtos should fully implement the relevant oasis-feature-interface - e.g. `OasisAccountToPartnerDto implements Required<OasisAccount>` - this will give us type safety when writing the transformation dto and ensure all fields are present (either excluded or exposed).
   - Example: `src/partners/dtos/oasis-account-to-partner.dto.ts` implements `src/oasis/oasis-accounts/interfaces/oasis-account.interface.ts`
 - Transformation DTOs should be wrapped in a feature-response DTO.
 This multi-level typing requires use of the `@Type(() => a-to-b-dto)` class-transformer decorator in the feature-response DTO, to allow serialization to work correctly on the nested transformation DTO.
   - Example: `src/partners/dtos/partners-response-dto.ts`